 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct one to two months out; Ubud supply keeps doors open.
 Skip if a beach or surf base matters; this one is rice-terrace quiet and dawn-light still.